hpe-storage/array-exporter/docs/grafana/index.md

+# Grafana

 Example Grafana dashboards, provided as is, are hosted on [grafana.com](https://grafana.com/orgs/hpestorage/dashboards).
+Container orchestrator specific instructions to enable these dashboards are available below.

+[TOC]

 ## Red Hat Advanced Cluster Management

 [Red Hat Advanced Cluster Management](https://www.redhat.com/en/technologies/management/advanced-cluster-management) (ACM) includes an Observability component that provides multi-cluster monitoring with a built-in Grafana instance.
 Custom dashboards can be loaded into this Grafana instance via Kubernetes `ConfigMap` resources.
 The dashboards hosted on grafana.com require several modifications to work correctly in this environment.

-[TOC]

 ### Dashboard ConfigMap